 Explore career options

 Postgraduate study is a popular option for graduates.
-In 2017 around 14% of Loughborough graduates went straight on to further study.
-Whether you’re thinking of studying in the UK or abroad you’ll need to plan well in advance, which will involve assessing the suitability of each course and finding out about application procedures and deadlines.
+The most recent data tells us 14% of Loughborough graduates went straight on to further study.
+In 2019/20 there were 384,000 postgraduate taught students and 34,000 postgraduate research students in the UK.
+Whether you’re thinking of studying in the UK or abroad you’ll need to plan well in advance, assessing the suitability of each course and researching application procedures and deadlines.

 Types of postgraduate course